Road Trip: Otter Tail County

 From Vining, the route dips down to Urbank and back to Inspiration Peak.
 From there, it's just a short sprint to I-94 — and the regular-sized world.

-Trip Tips: Otter Trail Scenic Byway
+Trip Tips: Otter Trail Scenic Byway in Minnesota

 Getting there: From the Twin Cities, Inspiration Peak is the closest point along the 150-mile route.
 Get off I-94 at the Brandon exit, just west of Alexandria, and head north on Minnesota 7.